Once more I get into a training session on unit testing, and once more I hear “It feels wrong to change my code just for testability.”

 All may be valid, and still – excuses.
-You, as current caretaker of the code, decide whether to continue with the current design or change it.
+You, as the current caretaker of the legacy code, decide whether to continue with the current design or change it.

-The reason you want tests is to enjoy their benefits.
+The reason you want unit tests is to enjoy their benefits.
 First among them: The ability to change the code with confidence.
-Tests (of any kind) raise your confidence about the status of your software.
+Unit tests (and other kinds) raise your confidence about the status of your software.
 When you change your code for fixing bugs, adding features or just plain refactoring, you want to know things that worked, still do.

 Again, it’s a matter of choice.

 All code is testable.
-With tools like Typemock or PowerMockito, we can mock whatever we want.
-Therefore, we can write tests around code that’s packaged in any design.
-Or we can use less powerful tools and require to change the code in order to test and mock.
+With power tools like Typemock or PowerMockito, we can mock whatever we want.
+Therefore, we can write unit tests around legacy code that’s packaged in any design.
+Or we can use less powerful tools and require to change the code in order to unit test and mock.
 There are always tradeoffs.
 Price, for example.

-On the other side using the power tools and leaving the code as-is is also a choice.
-If you built tests with PowerMockito or Isolator on crappy code, and leave the code crappy even though now you can improve it, it’s a choice (a crappy one).
+On the other side using the power tools and leaving the legacy code as-is is also a choice.
+If you built unit tests with PowerMockito or Isolator on crappy code, and leave the legacy code crappy even though now you can improve it, it’s a choice (a crappy one).

 Tools don’t make people write better code.
 They don’t allow bad code to thrive either.